- Home

 Autumn is one of the best times of the year to get creative in the kitchen.
-When the days get cold and dark, there’s something incredibly comforting about cooking soups and stews, hearty pies and casseroles, and delicious desserts.
-A warm belly can take the edge right off those chilly evenings!
+When the days get colder and darker, there’s something incredibly comforting about cooking soups and stews, hearty pies and casseroles, and delicious desserts.

-With autumn comes a harvest of some of the most comforting ingredients with complex flavours – pumpkin, apple, pear, squash, cranberry.
 Many will agree that preparing a warming meal after a crisp autumn walk is the ideal way to celebrate the changing seasons.
+Plus, autumn brings a harvest of some of the most delicious ingredients, such as pumpkin, apple, pear, squash, and cranberry.

 So, if you’re on the hunt for cooking inspiration, look no further.
 Here are 10 recipes to try this autumn…